Facet Joint Injection

 Prior to Procedure

-Your doctor may begin with conservative treatment (eg, rest, medicine, physical therapy, exercise).
+Your doctor may begin with conservative treatment such as rest, medication, physical therapy, and exercise.

 Description of Procedure TOP